aiven/go-client-codegen/README.md

 # go-client-codegen

-go-client-codegen is an automatically code generated Aiven Go Client.
-It is generated from the Aiven API specification.
+`go-client-codegen` is an automatically code generated Aiven Go Client from the Aiven API specification.

+_Warning:_ this client is under heavy development.

 ## Setup